matlab-discord/Matlab-Discord-Bot/msg/help.md

 Available commands:
 ```
+!blog: Post the newest picked blog entry from Mathworks.

 !code : Reminder on how to paste code into Discord chat.

 !doc <query> : Search for <query> in the Mathworks docs (or use !m).